WHAT DID JESUS FINISH?￼

 In those sacrifices, there is a reminder of sins every year.
 Why?

 “For it is not possible that the blood of bulls and goats could take away sins.”
 (Heb.
 10:3-4 NKJV).

-Therefore, the priests had to stand ministering daily, offering repeatedly the same sacrifices which can never take away sins.
-But, Jesus Christ by one offering has completely purified and perfected us forever (Heb.
+Therefore, the priests had to stand ministering daily, repeatedly offering the same sacrifices which can never take away sins.
+But Jesus Christ, by one offering, has wholly purified and perfected us forever (Heb.
 10:11-14).
 Hallelujah!

-Consequently, God expects and receives no more sacrifices or offerings for sins from anyone.
-It is therefore foolishness and rebellion against God for anyone to seek to appease God with any animal or human sacrifices.
+Consequently, God expects and receives no more sacrifices or offerings for sins.
+Therefore, it is foolishness and rebellion against God for anyone to seek to appease God with any animal or human sacrifices.

 No need for any more sacrifices for sins.

 Forgiveness of sins is now available to all men through the blood of Christ.
 All it takes to receive forgiveness is faith in Jesus Christ and His finished work.